-- i is a year of the maximum time period for forward creation for the project. - normal year savings is calculated using Equation 4. - AF is the accuracy factor for the relevant measurement boundary determined using Table 5 where the "relative precision" means the relative precision of the normal year savings at 90% confidence level. - DF_i is the decay factor for the relevant measurement boundary for year i set out in Table 4, or determined by applying a persistence model approved by the commission as part of the application for impact report approval to all products installed as part of the activity that were not previously installed at the premises where the project is undertaken.
+- a) i is a year of the maximum time period for forward creation for the project. - b) normal year savings is calculated using Equation 4.

+- c) AF is the accuracy factor for the relevant measurement boundary determined using Table 5 where the "relative precision" means the relative precision of the normal year savings at 90% confidence level. - d) DF_i is the decay factor for the relevant measurement boundary for year i, as set out in Table 4, or determined by applying a persistence model approved by the commission as part of the application for impact report approval to all products installed as part of the activity that were not previously installed at the premises where the project is undertaken. - e) BAF is the bias adjustment factor for the measurement boundary (if any).